 Helps in Maintaining the levels of Cholesterol

-Being highly rich in soluble fibre, beetroots help in controlling the levels of cholesterol.
-The fibre rushes through the digestive tract and in this way cleaning up any LDL cholesterol found.
+Being highly rich in soluble fiber, beetroots help in controlling the levels of cholesterol.
+The fiber rushes through the digestive tract and in this way cleaning up any LDL cholesterol found.

 Is a complete source of Nutrient

 Beetroot contains numerous nutrients some of them being zinc, iron, Vitamin C, Potassium etc. It also contains folic acid which is helpful amidst pregnancy.
 This folic acid helps in tissue repair and cell regeneration.
 Beetroots since ancient times have been used to cure issues related to digestion.